Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Introduction

-To build the connection between Grothendieck topologies and left-exact localizations, we describe the latter in terms of the classes of maps they invert, called {\it congruences} in \cite{ABFJ:HS}.
-A congruence in an \oo topos $\cE$ is a class of maps $\cW$ such that $\cW$ contains all isomorphisms, is closed by composition, and is stable by colimits and finite limits in the arrow category $\cE \arr$.
-If $\phi:\cE\to \cF$ is a cocontinuous left-exact functor between \oo topoi, the class $\cW_\phi=\phi^{-1}(\Iso(\cF))$ is a congruence on $\cE$.
+To build the connection between extended Grothendieck topologies and left-exact localizations, we describe the latter in terms of the classes of maps they invert, which we called {\it congruences} in \cite{ABFJ:HS}.
+A congruence on an \oo topos $\cE$ is a class of maps $\cK$ which contains all isomorphisms, is closed by composition, and is stable by colimits and finite limits in the arrow category $\cE \arr$.
+If $\phi:\cE\to \cF$ is a cocontinuous left-exact functor between \oo topoi, the class $\cK_\phi=\phi^{-1}(\Iso(\cF))$ is a congruence on $\cE$.
 If $\Sigma$ is a class of maps in an \oo topos $\cE$, it is contained in a smallest congruence denoted $\Sigma\cong$.
-A congruence $\cW$ is said to be of {\it small generation} if $\cW=\Sigma\cong$ for some set of maps $\Sigma$.
 We proved in \cite[Proposition 4.2.3]{ABFJ:HS} that congruences are the same thing as the strongly saturated classes closed under base change introduced in \cite[Section~6.2.1]{Lurie:HTT}, but the definition of congruence is handier since it does not involve the 3-for-2 condition.
-If $\phi:\cE\to \cF$ is a left-exact cocontinuous functor between topoi, then the class $\cW_\phi$ of maps of $\cE$ inverted by $\phi$ is a congruence on $\cE$.
-Then we can deduce from results of \cite{Lurie:HTT} (see \cref{thm:bij-congruence-lexloc}), that, for an \oo topos $\cE$, the function $\phi\mapsto \cW_\phi$ defines an isomorphism
+If $\phi:\cE\to \cF$ is a left-exact cocontinuous functor between topoi, then the class $\cK_\phi$ of maps of $\cE$ inverted by $\phi$ is a congruence on $\cE$.
+Then we can deduce from results of \cite{Lurie:HTT} (see \cref{thm:bij-congruence-lexloc}), that, for an \oo topos $\cE$, the function $\phi\mapsto \cK_\phi$ defines an isomorphism

-between the poset of left-exact localizations of $\cE$ and the poset of congruences in $\cE$ ordered by inclusion (In this introduction we skip all accessibility questions, and refer to \cref{sec:left-exact-localization} for more details on this issue.)
+between the poset of left-exact localizations of $\cE$ and the poset of congruences in $\cE$ ordered by inclusion.
+(In this introduction we skip all accessibility questions, and refer to \cref{sec:left-exact-localization} for more details on this issue.)

 We use this isomorphism to formulate the isomorphisms \eqref{eq:mainbij} in terms of congruences.
-A congruence $\cW$ is said to be {\it topological} if $\cW=\Sigma\cong$ for $\Sigma$ a class of monomorphisms, that is if the corresponding localization $\cE\to \cE\Forcing\cW\Iso$ is topological (see \cref{deftopcong} and \cite[Definition 6.2.1.4]{Lurie:HTT}).
-We define a congruence $\cW$ to be {\it hypercomplete} if the corresponding localization $\cE\Forcing\cW\Iso$ is a hypercomplete \oo topos (\cref{def:hypercongruence}).
+A congruence $\cK$ is said to be {\it topological} if $\cK=\Sigma\cong$ for $\Sigma$ a class of monomorphisms, that is if the corresponding localization $\cE\to \cE\Forcing\cK\Iso$ is topological (see \cref{deftopcong} and \cite[Definition 6.2.1.4]{Lurie:HTT}).
+We define a congruence $\cK$ to be {\it hypercomplete} if the corresponding localization $\cE\Forcing\cK\Iso$ is a hypercomplete \oo topos (\cref{def:hypercongruence}).
 We denote by $\TCong(\cE)$ and $\HCong(\cE)$ the subposets of $\Cong(\cE)$ spanned by topological and hypercomplete congruences.